ajgappmark/identicon-generator/README.md

       git clone https://github.com/junglert/identicon-generator.git

-  let the script do its magic:

-      Enter your github loginname or an LDAP, etc.
+  Enter your github loginname, nickname, etc.
-      The script will automaticly create a link to githubs identicon parser.
+  The script will automatically create a link to githubs identicon parser.
   Right click on the link and select open with browser xy and voila, you have your personal identicon made from the hash of your loginname.

-# Future plans:

-  -script creates own alias

-  -help-page